subhash4git/SubhashMankunnu/README.md

 # subhashmankunnu
-🔭 I’m Subhsh Mankunnu
-   A Windows Technology Specialist .
+🔭 I’m basically a Windows Technology Specialist .
    Working on good old Win32 subsystem.
-   The most stable COM,RPCand New WinRT, UWP,And more.
+   The most stable COM,RPC and New WinRT, UWP, And more.

    Believe :-Attitude is Everything